 In the meantime, here’s how to make the most of this underrated developmental activity.

 Be your baby’s first play mat

 For the youngest babies who cry when they’re placed on the floor or for babies with reflux, try an inclined version of tummy time: Have your baby lie on your chest, while you sit in a semi-reclined position.
 An incline is easier on babies because they don’t have to use as much muscle strength to hold their head up.
 Most babies enjoy the skin to skin contact too.

 Talk to your baby while you’re at it, or sing songs or tell him a story, anything that engages your baby and makes eye contact, which helps foster cognitive, social and emotional development.
 Ease your baby into it.
 “Work your way down to a reclined position,” Mintz says.

 A take-off on the mobile, activity gyms feature brightly-colored floor and hanging detachable toys that make sounds, play music and offer interesting textures.
 Some activity gym toys may include unbreakable, embedded mirrors, a definite plus.

 Babies love to look at their own image.
 Activity gyms help babies explore their environment through their sense of sound, touch, sight and taste.
 Their fine motor skills also get a tune-up when they bat, reach and grab for toys.

 If your baby fusses during tummy time on a play mat, distract him with the gym’s lights, music and crinkle toys until he gets used to it.
-Also, take turns with your baby making the activity gym’s elephant ear crinkle, for example, or helping her pull the giraffe’s leg.
+Also, take turns with your baby making the activity gym’s elephant ear crinkle, for example, and engage with other toys.